Aqua Voice vs Wispr Flow summary

 What speech model does Wispr Flow use?

-The tradeoff is that Whisper wasn't designed for specialized vocabulary.
-It handles everyday conversation well, but technical terms, programming keywords, and niche jargon are where it struggles.
-That's true for Wispr Flow and any other app built on Whisper.
+The tradeoff with general-purpose speech models is that they aren't designed for specialized vocabulary.
+They handle everyday conversation well, but technical terms, programming keywords, and niche jargon are where off-the-shelf recognition tends to struggle.

 We took a different path.
 We trained Avalon specifically to handle the kind of speech developers and technical users produce daily.
 It was slower and more expensive than wrapping an existing model, but it let us optimize for the accuracy that matters most to our users.
 You can see Avalon's results on the OpenASR leaderboard, and access it directly through our API.